 Storing kerosene should be done safely, despite its safer quality compared to other gas fuels.
 Some people might think that stored kerosene in the garage is safe enough, but better precaution should be considered.
 A separate shed outdoors is the ideal place to store any form of fuel.
 It is also against most fire safety regulations to store flammable fuels inside the home.

 Any type of approved container will be sufficient to store kerosene in, provided that it can be tightly sealed and has no leaks.
 Oil drums are the best choice because they have lockable seals.
 For larger quantities of kerosene, diesel tanks might serve more space while plastic bucket containers will suffice for smaller amounts.
 When storing with steel tanks, make sure to provide some ventilation since kerosene may tend to contract or expand depending on the temperature.
-For smaller quantities, we like the Eagle Safety Can.
+For smaller quantities, we like the No products found..No products found.

 Do not, however, store any form of fuel in a glass container.
 Glass absorbs and increases heat, transmitting it into its interior which may ignite the kerosene inside.
 Even when placed in sheds, stored kerosene should be kept in ideal temperatures, at least nowhere near 563 degrees Fahrenheit.
 Kerosene will auto-ignite under that condition.
 Normally, red-colored containers indicate that it contains gasoline.
 Blue is the color to indicate “kerosene”.
-If a blue container is unavailable, labeling the tanks or buckets is highly preferred.
+If a No products found. is unavailable (you can get one fromNo products found. ), labeling the tanks or buckets is highly preferred.
 This will help avoid accidental usage.

 Finally, make sure to position containers where there are no other flammable items nearby.
 Tanks should be stored horizontally, layered on top of each other.
 Slightly elevating the platform that the containers are placed on is alright.
 Just make sure to have the sides bordered safely to prevent any of the containers from slipping off or falling, just in case.